 Welcome to the website of the Personal Ordinariate of Our Lady of the Southern Cross, which was erected by His Holiness Pope Benedict XVI in 2012.
-The Ordinariate currently includes ten worship communities across Australia.
+The Ordinariate currently includes eleven worship communities across Australia.

 Bow down thine ear, we beseech thee, O Lord, to our prayers; and by the brightness of thine Advent lighten the darkness of our minds.
 Amen.